Sockbubbles/Noscentia/src/content/products/en/mini.md

   - title: "High-Quality Build"
     subTitle: "Constructed with the same premium materials as our full-size shuttles for lasting performance."
   - title: "Small Bobbin Compatibility"
-    subTitle: "Designed exclusively for use with small bobbins, ensuring a perfect fit and smooth weaving."
+    subTitle: "Designed exclusively for use with 4 inch bobbins, ensuring a perfect fit and smooth weaving."
 specificationsLeft:
   - title: "Material Composition"
     subTitle: "3D-printed with durable, lightweight material for optimal handling and reduced fatigue."